Key elements for your academic covering letter

 - succinctly highlight your academic success and achievements, in relation to the post being advertised.

-Your CV is there for the employer to refer to for further details, so you should use your covering letter to draw attention to its key points.
-Avoid simply repeating your CV again in your covering letter.
+Your CV is there for the employer to refer to for further details, so you should avoid simply repeating your CV again in your covering letter.

 - Briefly introduce yourself and what attracted you to the employer and the job (avoid directly restating phrases from their recruitment literature).

-- Explain how your research interests complement those of the department.
+- Explain how your research interests and/or teaching experience complement those of the department.

-- Give examples that show you have the right combination of skills.
-Examples might include some details of modules you’ve taught, conferences you’ve participated in, successful collaborations or projects you’ve been involved in.
+- Give examples that show that you have the right combination of skills.
+Examples might include some details of modules you’ve taught, conferences you’ve participated in, successful collaborations or projects in which you have been involved.

 - Include a closing paragraph stating your availability for interview (if necessary) and that you look forward to hearing from them etc.